rianadon/blog/_posts/2019-04-04-guide-to-h264-streaming-frc.md

 [FFmpeg](https://www.ffmpeg.org/about.html) and [GStreamer](https://gstreamer.freedesktop.org/documentation/application-development/introduction/gstreamer.html) are possibly the two largest media frameworks.
 They're both open source too!
 Both can do streaming, but I find GStreamer more extensible.

+Often I find FFmpeg nicer for video conversion.
+If you ever save video off the robot, FFmpeg is great for transcoding it to other formats.
+However, I've found that in cases of video streaming, I often get too much lag and type Fs into the FFmpeg process.
+GStreamer, in my view, gives more transparency in how it's handling your stream.

 <a id="org6b32f4b"></a>